 Failure to break up the stone (other procedures may be needed)

 It can take a day to several weeks for the pieces of stone to leave your body.
-Drink plenty of liquids to help flush your system.
+Drink plenty of liquids --at least 8 to12-ounce glasses of water a day-- to help flush your system.
 During this time:

 Your urine may be cloudy or slightly bloody.
 You may even see small pieces of stone.

 You may have a slight fever and some pain.
 Take prescribed or over-the-counter pain medicine as instructed by your healthcare provider.

 You may be asked to strain your urine to collect some stone particles.
 These will be studied in the lab.

 Call your healthcare provider right away if you have any of the following: